qa-gary-parker/getting-started-with-docker/readme.md

 - `docker container rm 5c7tjba3hhd8` to remove a specific container

 > After removing this container, Docker will add a new container to match the scaled value of 10
+---
+> Steps to build Swarm from docker-compose file
 - Navigate to the `swarm-stack` folder
 - `docker image build -t qagaryparker/gsd:swarm-stack .` to build the 'swarm-stack' image
 - `docker image push qagaryparker/gsd:swarm-stack` to push to a Docker Hub registry